API Reference

 The generators described above

-take as input a pseudorandom number generator called prng
+take as input a pseudorandom number generator called prng, which

 GNU Scientific Library,